-The outgoing label is always programmed as per classic Multiprotocol BGP labeled IPv4/IPv6 Unicast ([RFC8277]) operation.
-Specifically, a BGP speaker receiving a prefix with a BGP Prefix-SID attribute and a label NLRI field of Implicit NULL [IANA-MPLS-SPECIAL-LABEL] from a neighbor MUST adhere to standard behavior and program its MPLS dataplane to pop the top label when forwarding traffic to the prefix.
+The outgoing label is always programmed as per classic Multiprotocol BGP IPv4/IPv6 Labeled Unicast ([RFC8277]) operation.
+Specifically, a BGP speaker receiving a prefix with a BGP Prefix-SID attribute and a label NLRI field of Implicit NULL [RFC3032] from a neighbor MUST adhere to standard behavior and program its MPLS dataplane to pop the top label when forwarding traffic to the prefix.
 The label NLRI defines the outbound label that MUST be used by the receiving node.